sckott/baad_blog/ropensci.md

 # 4. Embrace openness

-BAAD is far from the first compilation in our field, but as far we know, it is the first to be entirely open.
+BAAD is far from the first compilation in our field, but as far we know, it possibly the first to be entirely open.
 By entirely open, we mean

 - the entire work flow, including its history, is open and transparent;
 - the raw data and meta-data are made available for others to reuse in new and different contexts;